Meta Pool, Module 1 – First steps on liquid staking

 Note: This panel only displays your assets ($NEAR and stNEAR) from your wallet, if you transfer or sell your stNEAR tokens, they will no longer be displayed in this panel.

-There are 2 options to unstake in Meta Pool: you can Liquid Unstake (unstake immediately) or do a Traditional Unstake (delayed 48-72 hours).
+There are 2 options to unstake in Meta Pool: you can Liquid Unstake (unstake immediately) or do a Traditional Unstake (delayed takes up to 6 days to complete).

 Liquid Unstake